My Pregnancy Calculator

 Important Medical Notes

 This calculator is for estimating a benchmark due date and delivery window from LMP and cycle length.
 It is not a substitute for the dating method used by your clinician.
 If your pregnancy resulted from IVF or another fertility treatment, use your clinic's dating or a dedicated IVF due date calculator, because this page does not collect embryo transfer details.
+You can also read more about our medical review board.

 Frequently Asked Questions